 - Heart disease

-- Suicidal thoughts, depression, agitation and irritable mood
+- Suicidal thoughts, depression, agitation, and irritable mood

 - Hair loss

 - Breast enlargement in men, also known as Gynecomastia.

 - Shrinking of testicles

 another monster workout for the ‘Sardinia Strongman' who once blew up a hot water bottle in 55 seconds on live tv.

+#5.
 Franco's Arm Workout Training Routine

 In those days when Franco was competing against Arnold Schwarzenegger and Frank Zane, they trained twice a day, with early morning and evening workouts.
 Columbu and Schwarzenegger were close friends and were brought to America by Joe Weider.
 He sponsored their bodybuilding training with a stipend of 65 dollars a week.

 Most likely, you have a job, profession, career, or you are retired and are not a professional bodybuilder.
-You do not want to train 5 hours a day like Columbu and Schwarzenegger.
+You do not want to train 5 hours a day, like Columbu and Schwarzenegger.
 And you do not have a Joe Weider in your life to sponsor your workouts.
 So, you have to do what works best for your age and fitness level today.

 - Superset incline curls back to back with triceps press down to build bigger arms.

 - Less is More.
 Even Franco Columbu did not work a body part more than twice a week.
 According to this last note, perhaps it is enough to train squats and deadlifts only twice a week.
-In that case, you can do squats on Monday and Friday, deadlifts on Wednesday and Bench Press/Upper body on Tuesday and Thursday.
+In that case, you can do squats on Monday and Friday, deadlifts on Wednesday, and Bench Press/Upper body on Tuesday and Thursday.

-Don't be a big shot and attempt to go all out on squats, deadlifts or bench presses every day.
-Especially if you are an older powerlifter or bodybuilder.
-Eventually your tendons will say “No Mas” and you might end up with very painful tendonitis or tennis elbow or worse.
+Don't be a big shot and attempt to go all out on squats, deadlifts, or bench presses every day especially if you are an older powerlifter or bodybuilder.
+Eventually, your tendons will say “No Mas,” and you might end up with very painful tendonitis or tennis elbow or worse.
 Injuries will stop you dead in your tracks from training.